3J0SKA/THM-WriteUps/README.md

 # THM-Writeups

-Yo guys I am [3J0SKA](https://www.github.com/3J0SKA) and in this repository I will be upload all writeups of the [Tryhackme](https://www.tryhackme.com) rooms that I have done.
+Yo guys I am [3J0SKA](https://www.github.com/3J0SKA) and in this repository I will be uploading all writeups of the [Tryhackme](https://www.tryhackme.com) rooms that I have done.
 I will be trying to upload a writeup each day!

 ## Write-Ups